-- review ROW acquisitions and the potential for excess right-of-way - compare hourly breakdown of staff time compared to staff time sheets - conduct a project field review ensure improvements are within scope - review items that agencies self-certify - verification of the reasonableness of project costs items listed on the cost estimate.
+- review ROW acquisitions and the potential for excess right-of-way - compare hourly breakdown of staff time compared to staff time sheets - conduct a project field review ensure improvements are within scope - review items that agencies self-certify - verification of the reasonableness of project costs expenditures, interest) to ensure compliance.
+OCTA will only reimburse eligible CTFP items listed on the cost estimate.
 The implementing agency is expected to complete the entire scope of work as presented in the original application.